AshleyBuchanan/ESCN/README.md

 - **Analytical Tools:** Integrated software for data processing and visualization.
 - **Knowledge Base:** Articles, tutorials, and resources on environmental science topics.

+## Usage

+Once the application is running:
+	-	Register an Account: Sign up to access all features.
+	-	Explore Datasets: Browse and download available environmental datasets.
+	-	Create Projects: Initiate collaborative projects and invite members.
+	-	Utilize Tools: Access analytical and visualization tools for your research.

+## Contact

+For questions or suggestions:
+	-	Project Lead: Ashley
+	-	Email: ashley@example.com
+	-	LinkedIn: Ashley